leo0514/vpc-on-classic-network/using-lbaas.md

 ## Activity tracker integration
 {: #activity-tracker-integration}

-Load balancer service is integrated with **IBM Cloud Activity Tracker**, which records events, in a manner compliant with the CADF standard, as triggered by user-initiated activities that change the state of service in the cloud.
+Load balancer service is integrated with **IBM Cloud Activity Tracker with LogDNA**, which records events, in a manner compliant with the CADF standard, as triggered by user-initiated activities that change the state of service in the cloud.

 The following actions on the load balancer service instances are recorded as auditing events: